NanoClem/Neo4jAPI/README.md

 ## Installation

 If you don't have Python installed, [get it here](https://www.python.org/downloads)
 I recommend you to use the package manager [pip](https://pip.pypa.io/en/stable/) to setup a virtual environment.
+I personnaly used virtualenv, but you're free to choose the one that suits you best.

 ```bash
 pip install virtualenv